Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Experimental Results

 \subsection{Results on AIO-Blur-OOD}

-We evaluate the methods on the AIO-Blur-OOD dataset, which includes RealDOF~\cite{Lee2021}, RSBlur~\cite{rsblur}, and Real-LOLBlur~\cite{Zhou2022}. \Cref{tab:aio-blur-odd} reports the quantitative results, along with the task-specific baselines ---IFAN~\cite{Lee2021}, MLWNet-B~\cite{gao2024efficient} and LEDNet~\cite{Zhou2022}--- for reference.
+We evaluate DeMoE on the AIO-Blur-OOD dataset and report the quantitative results in \Cref{tab:aio-blur-odd}, along with the task-specific baselines ---IFAN~\citep{Lee2021}, MLWNet-B~\citep{gao2024efficient} and LEDNet~\citep{Zhou2022}--- for reference.
 While all methods perform comparably to the task-specific model on RealDOF, performance drops significantly on RSBlur and Real-LOLBlur.
-We suspect that the reason is that the distributions of RSBlur~\cite{rsblur} and Real-LOLBlur~\cite{Zhou2022} are significantly different from those of AIO-Blur, as shown in \Cref{fig:datasets}.
+We suspect that the reason is that the distributions of RSBlur and Real-LOLBlur are significantly different from those of AIO-Blur, as shown in \Cref{fig:datasets}.
 As a result, all methods struggle to deblur these datasets.
-In the case of DeMoE, the router classifier in DeMoE fails to correctly select an expert on these datasets --see Section E--, ultimately leading to sub-optimal performance.
-However, thanks to the design of DeMoE, \emph{expert selection can be manually controlled by users} when necessary.
-Thus, for RealDOF~\cite{Lee2021}, RSBlur~\cite{rsblur} and Real-LOLBlur~\cite{Zhou2022}, we manually assign the experts of DPDD~\cite{Abuolaim2020}, RealBlur~\cite{realblur} and LOLBlur~\cite{Zhou2022}, respectively. \Cref{tab:aio-blur-odd} shows the DeMoE results with manual expert selection, and the model achieves superior performance across all datasets.
-This result indicates that even when the distribution of the test data is shifted, DeMoE can easily handle the shift through manual expert selection, whereas other methods cannot.
+In the case of DeMoE, the router classifier fails to correctly select an expert on these datasets --see Section E--, ultimately leading to sub-optimal performance.
+However, thanks to its design, \emph{expert selection can be manually controlled by users} when necessary.
+Thus, for RealDOF, RSBlur and Real-LOLBlur, we manually assign the experts of DPDD, RealBlur and LOLBlur, respectively. \Cref{tab:aio-blur-odd} shows the DeMoE results with manual expert selection, achieving superior performance across all datasets.
+Even when the distribution of the test data is shifted, DeMoE can easily handle the shift through manual expert selection, whereas other methods cannot.